-Indian student Ayesha moved to London to study for a Masters degree in Business Analytics (Computer Science) at University College London.
-Ayesha was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.
+Indian student Shashank moved to London to study a Masters of Business Administration at the University of East London.
+Shashank was one of 11 lucky students to be welcomed to London as part of the International Student Welcome event.

-Here Ayesha tells us more about herself, why she chose to study in London and what her impressions are so far.
+Here Shashank tells us more about himself, why he chose to study in London and what his impressions are so far.

-Ayesha, why did you choose to study MSc Business Analytics (Computer Science) at UCL?
+Shashank, why did you choose to study in London?

-What do you enjoy most about your university and course so far?
+What do you enjoy most about UEL and your course?

 What is your favourite place in London and why?

 I love Buckingham Palace.
 I love British Royalty and the rich cultural heritage and history of the United Kingdom.
 I still remember Princess Diana and admire her beauty, elegance and charm and what she did to inspire the world.
 I follow the royal couple on Instagram to learn about fashion sense and charity work as they truly inspire me to live gracefully.